 Most guests are excited to write a review after a stay.
 The result is a treasure trove of data that, properly mined, can provide invaluable information for vacation rental property managers.

 It's easy to count the stars, read the final verdict, and stop there after a guest leaves.
 But guest reviews offer rich insights that can be deployed for multiple uses, be it publicizing the business on social media, improving communications with owners or motivating the management team.

-Here are four smart ways to get a 5-star performance out of every review your properties receive.
+Here are four smart ways to get a 5-star performance out of every review your vacation rental properties receive.

 Utilize good reviews on social media and in your e-marketing

 Travelers read reviews, so don’t hesitate to share your favorites on your website, Facebook page, Instagram and marketing materials.
 Choose reviews strategically.
 Avoid generics like “a great stay” and “nice house” in favor of specifics like “a spotless house with spectacular views; best hot tub evert!”
 And don’t flood the zone.
 Choose one or two gems that will stand out.
 When a new winner lands, replace an old one to keep things fresh.

 Share reviews with your team

 Your team should know what renters say.
 When a review mentions something that needs action, like a dirty kitchen floor, cite the review when talking to your team.
 And don’t forget to share positive reviews with your team.
 They make great morale boosters.